-We have made a list of all the Frequently Asked Questions that homeowners have been asking about Remortgaging.
+We have made a list of all the Frequently Asked Questions remortgaging that homeowners have been asking about when their current deal ends.

 A Remortgage is when you switch your existing mortgage to another lender.